Top Foot & Ankle Specialists in New Jersey

 Nonsurgical treatment options are used to treat Achilles tendonitis.
 Many treatment options are available.
 OIBO specialists create customized treatment plans that include any or any combination of the following::

-• Rest, ice, elevation.
-Calm inflammation.
+• Rest, ice, elevation: Calm inflammation.

-• Nonsteroidal anti-inflammatory drugs (NSAIDs).
-Oral and topical medications that decrease inflammation and pain.
+• Nonsteroidal anti-inflammatory drugs (NSAIDs): Oral and topical medications that decrease inflammation and pain.

-• Stretching exercises.
-At home exercises that loosen calf muscles.
+• Stretching exercises: At home exercises that loosen calf muscles.

-• Supportive shoes and orthotics.
-Take the pressure off the heel and tendon.
+• Supportive shoes and orthotics: Take the pressure off the heel and tendon.

-• Physical therapy.
-Stretches and strengthens the calf muscles and Achilles tendon.
+• Physical therapy: Stretches and strengthens the calf muscles and Achilles tendon.

-• Immobilization.
-A walking cast or boot.
+• Immobilization: A walking cast or boot.

 Severe cases of Achilles tendonitis that do not respond to nonsurgical treatment may require surgical intervention.
 A gastrocnemius recession lengthens the calf muscles and takes tension off the tendon.
 An Achilles tendon debridement and repair removes inflamed and damaged portions of the tendon.
 Our specialists use the latest surgical techniques and equipment to perform both procedures.
 After a quick recovery, patients live pain-free lives with no restrictions.
-To schedule your appointment with a specialist, call our practice or visit our contact page.